-The financial statements and report of the independent registered public accounting firm required to be included in this SAI are hereby incorporated by reference to the Annual Report for the Fund for the fiscal period ended November 30, 2023.
+Because the Fund commenced operations on or following the date of this SAI, there are no financial statements for the Fund.
 You can obtain copies of the Semi-Annual Report without charge by calling the Fund at 855-813-3507.